-"The International Union for Conservation of Nature (IUCN) Species Survival Commission's African Rhino Specialist Group (AfRSG) recently reported that the number of African rhinos killed by poachers had increased for the sixth year in a row, with at least 1 338 rhinos killed by poachers across Africa in 2015," notes AllAfrica.
+"The International Union for Conservation of Nature (IUCN) Species Survival Commission's African Rhino Specialist Group (AfRSG) recently reported that the number of African rhinos killed by poachers had increased for the sixth year in a row, with at least 1,338 rhinos killed by poachers across Africa in 2015," notes AllAfrica.
 This is the highest level since the rhino poaching crisis began to increase in 2008.
-Since then, poachers have killed at least 5 940 African rhinos.
+Since then, poachers have killed more than 7,900 rhinos in South Africa alone.

 Wild rhinos can use any help they can get, including help from ex-military soldiers looking to do some good in the world and regain a sense of purpose and place in the process.